 Who operates the equipment?

 The radiation therapist operates the equipment from a radiation-protected area nearby.
-The therapist is able to communicate with the patient throughout the procedure.
-The therapist observes the patient on closed circuit television.
+The radiation therapist is able to communicate with the patient throughout treatment and observes the patient on closed-circuit television.

 Is there any special preparation needed for the procedure?